fileinvite-org/laravel-url-signer/README.md

 UrlSigner::validate('https://app.com/protected-route?expires=xxxxxx&signature=xxxxxx');
 ```

-The package also provides [a middleware to protect routes](https://github.com/spatie/laravel-url-signer#protecting-routes-with-middleware).
+The package also provides [a middleware to protect routes](https://github.com/lab66/laravel-url-signer#protecting-routes-with-middleware).

-## Postcardware

-You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

-All postcards are published [on our website](https://spatie.be/en/opensource/postcards).

 ## Installation

 As you would have guessed the package can be installed via Composer:

 ```
-composer require spatie/laravel-url-signer
+composer require lab66/laravel-url-signer
 ```

 To enable the package, register the serviceprovider, and optionally register the facade: